Azolla

-Azolla (mosquito fern, duckweed fern, fairy moss, water fern) is a genus of seven species of aquatic ferns in the family Salviniaceae.
-They are extremely reduced in form and specialized, looking nothing like other typical ferns but more resembling duckweed or some mosses.
-Azolla filiculoides is one of just two fern species for which a reference genome has been published.
+Azolla (common called mosquito fern, water fern, and fairy moss) is a genus of seven species of aquatic ferns in the family Salviniaceae.
+They are extremely reduced in form and specialized, having a significantly different appearance to other ferns and more resembling some mosses or even duckweeds.
+Azolla filiculoides is one of two fern species for which a reference genome has been published.
 It is believed that this genus grew so prolifically during the Eocene (and thus absorbed such a large amount of carbon) that it triggered a global cooling event that has lasted to the present.

-Azolla is considered an invasive plant in wetlands, freshwater lakes and ditches.
-It can alter aquatic ecosystems and biodiversity substantially.
+Azolla may establish as an invasive plant in areas where it is not native.
+In such a situation, it can alter aquatic ecosystems and biodiversity substantially by exhausting oxygen and covering water surface making underwater plants unable to photosynthesise.